SrMorrris/Ignotus666-Bluetooth-MIDI-Controller/README.md

 ![logo](https://user-images.githubusercontent.com/80991642/188264119-e3f64080-294c-4dc2-a61c-32a80d3abbd1.png)

 # Ignotus666-Bluetooth-USB-MIDI-Controller.
-The SUPER-COBRA
+The SUPER-COBRA,

-This is my second device i have built.
+This it's the second device i have built.
 It's my best Midi-controller.

-Ignotus666 is the creator:   https://github.com/ignotus666
+Ignotus666 is his creator:   https://github.com/ignotus666

-# (ignotus666 midi-controller)
 The philosophy of this controller it's simple:

-- One device named as receptor will be the Bluetooth-USB midi signal reception, this device receives serial signal from the midi controllers(tx and rx), through the hc-05 (master) and transform this signal into midi signal which send into the pc via cable USB.
+- One device named as receptor will be the Bluetooth-USB midi signal receptor, this device receives the serial signal from the midi controllers (tx and rx pins), through the hc-05 (master) and transforms this signal into midi and send it into the pc via Usb cable.

-- The other devices are one atmel 1284 (one per midi-controller)and one hc-05 configured as SLAVE (one per midi-controller).You can build so many controllers as you want...
+- The other devices are one chip atmel 1284 (one per midi-controller) and one hc-05 configured as SLAVE (one per midi-controller).
+You can build so many controllers as you want...(one master = one slave)

 ## The pedalboard